Raw vector

 CVE-2025-68274 is a high-severity NULL Pointer Dereference (CWE-476) vulnerability in Emiago Sipgo.
 Its CVSS base score is 8.7 (High).

-Operationally, ranked in the top 29.1% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Endpoint Denial of Service (T1499); ranked at the 41th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References